midiacom/alfa/README.md

 ## Build the API

-You need the docker and docker-compose instaled in your machine.
+You need the docker and docker-compose installed in your machine.

 access the folder api and run